thephpleague/commonmark/README.md

 This is **not** part of CommonMark, but rather a compatible derivative.

+## Stability and Versioning ##

+While this package works well, the underlying code should not be considered "stable" yet.
+The original spec and JS parser may undergo changes in the near future, which will result in corresponding changes to this code.
+Any methods tagged with `@api` are not expected to change, but other methods/classes might.

+Major release 1.0.0 will be reserved for when both CommonMark and this project are considered stable.
+0.x.x will be used until that happens.

 ## Contributing ##

 If you encounter a bug in the spec, please report it to the [jgm/stmd] project.
 Any resulting fix will eventually be implemented in this project as well.